Unshakable Dreams

 It seemed best to discuss the matter with the other two senior men in our Faculty - Ron and Jack.
 We were a strange triumvirate.
 I was the Head of the Private Law Department.
 Ron, the Head of the Public Law department, specialised in international law.
 He was often consulted by the government and occasionally was sent to attend conferences and conventions on its behalf.
 After several encounters with European diplomats, he developed a senatorial manner.
 Also, his garrulousness metamorphosed.
 Earlier on, as a young assistant lecturer, he had spoken at great length in a manner that had, in the very least, the advantage of bringing complex problems within human grasp.
 Now he convoluted the simple facts of every day's life into problems that required a computer treatment.
 In addition, his lucidity – which I thought had been an admirable asset – was waning.
 Often, you could not tell whether he was approving or remonstrating.

 Jack - the Dean - was a very different man.
 After he had finished his law course at our university, he went to the United States.
 He soon decided that North America was the best place in the world.
-His accent became the mid-American drawl; his ties became louder and increasingly broader and his taste for contradicting others assumed gargantuan proportions.
+His accent became the mid-American drawl, his ties became louder and increasingly broader and his taste for contradicting others assumed gargantuan proportions.
 If I wanted Jack to say that ours was a good university, I simply ran it down for ten minutes or so in our Staff Club.
 The speech for the defence was sure to follow.
 But he was, of course, equally certain to go on the attack if you uttered a few words of praise.

 Still, the three of us ran the Faculty harmoniously.
 Whenever we had friction, Jack and Ron - the two New Zealanders - pretended to themselves that an Israeli of Austrian origin, like me, was some sort of a savage.
 This enabled them to make allowances.
 If they quarrelled - about once a fortnight - they generously granted me the privilege of restoring peace.
 However, despite Ron’s circumlocutions and Jack’s bark, they had their hearts in the right place.
 Indeed, both were aware of my difficult home life and, on many occasions and with natural New Zealand tact, gave me support when life appeared too difficult.
 I, too, was usually a co-operative colleague and, despite my eccentricity of persisting in being a foreigner and of speaking English with a pronounced Viennese accent, felt very much at home with both of them.
 Between the three of us, we had turned Victoria University’s Law Faculty into a really pleasant little place.